Setting up a local test environment

 2. Prepare the configure.php files

-files so that the path names and database names are for your test store.
+• Set the path names to your test store.